steelswords/blog/content/blog/linux-tools-i-cannot-live-without.md

 +++

 # Linux Tools I Could Not Live Without
-You know the scenes -- usually on some cheesy but bingable crime-fighting show -- where the "tech guy" starts typing furiously, keys flying over their keyboard, as they bring up and process all sorts of information?
+You know the scenes -- usually on some cheesy but binge-able crime-fighting show -- where the "tech guy" starts typing furiously, keys flying over their keyboard, as they bring up and process all sorts of information?
 I used to think that was Hollywood hyperbole until I started using some of the tools in this list.
 I